 My family’s love of Mexican food is well-documented on this blog, and we have some kind of Mexican dish on the menu once a week.
 My boys especially enjoy the leftovers for lunch.
 When I pack their lunch bags for school, I warm up any leftover rice, meat, and beans, then layer it into their Thermoses and top it off with cheese and salsa.
-It’s a healthy hot lunch that they love and devour.
+These fast chicken burrito rice bowls are a healthy hot lunch that they love and devour.

 If you have a rice cooker, you can easily make the rice in your machine, just follow your manufacturer’s directions and substitute about 1/3 of the water with salsa.

 - 3 or 4-quart heavy bottom pot with lid, or rice cooker

 - large skillet

 - 1/2 cup Old El Paso Medium Thick n Chunky Salsa

 - 1 tablespoon sunflower oil